Licences and Licensing

 • Full licence a full licence is issued to a service when it is assessed as meeting all regulatory standards.
 A full licence once issued has no expiry date.

-Licences may be downgraded to provisional, suspended, or withdrawn and cancelled by the Ministry of Education
+Licences may be downgraded to provisional, suspended, or withdrawn and cancelled by the Ministry of Education.
+Read more about what happens when a licence is downgraded or changed because it was caught breaching regulations.

 What is shown on an ECE service licence